ankitsinghaniyaz/classandobjects/content/tutorial/add_subscribe_button_on_static_site.md

 toc = false

 +++
 Subscribe button is a useful feature to have on any website.
 It helps you create loyal audience base and helps your users get amazing content from the blogs they love.
 It can be quite easy to integrate one on a WordPress site or a website with a backend.
-In this article, I will show you how to add a subscribe button to any static website using [formspree.io](www.formspree.io), [Vex js](https://github.com/hubspot/vex) and javascript.
+In this article, I will show you how to [add a subscribe button to any static website using Formester](https://Formester.com), [Vex js](https://github.com/hubspot/vex) and javascript.
 I will also show how you can add a subscribe box(popup) when a user has scrolled the page.
 I am using Hugo as my static site generator, the process is exactly the same for any static site.
 So let's get started.

 ## Setup Vex js